Dr Chandra Kothari (M) MD (DSM 1978) DA DRCOG DFFP

 The practice manager is responsible for all of the business aspects of the practice such as making sure that the right systems are in place to provide a high quality of patient care, human resources, finance, patient safety, premises and equipment and information technology.
 The practice manager supports the GPs and other medical professionals with delivering patient services and also helps to develop extended services to enhance patient care.

-Assistant Practice Managers - Clare Dunn and Pauline Gillman
+Assistant Practice Managers - Clare and Pauline

 Our prescription clerks work closely with the pharmacist and doctors.
 They issue repeat prescriptions and deal with prescription enquiries,

-Our receptionists are trained care navigators and try to do a very difficult job well.
+Our receptionists are trained care navigators who try to do a very difficult job well.
 They may have to ask you some necessary questions, concerning your registration or the urgency of your request for medical assistance in order to help the practice run smoothly and safely.
 All our receptionists are bound by the same rules of confidentiality as the doctors and nurses.